← Back to all guides

 FAQ

-Do I need medical coding expertise to dispute charges?
+Do I need medical coding expertise to dispute a charge?

-Should I call provider billing or insurer first?
+Should I call the provider or insurer first when I find a coding error?

 Related guides